-Sales Leaders spend significant resources to increase sales force productivity via performance management, training programs, and sales compensation plan changes, but often invest too little in sales territory design and optimization.
+Sales and revenue leaders invest significant resources to increase sales force productivity via performance management, training programs and the sales compensation srogram, but often invest too little in sales territory design and optimization.
 Sales organizations that thoughtfully design and optimize sales territories can realize 10%-20% increases in sales productivity.

 Effective territory design includes a number of key elements: